 Out of Programme (OOP) Pay

 Breaks in service due to OOP placements should be disregarded with respect to eligibility for pay progression and parental leave and pay.
-However, the amount of maternity pay that you are entitled to may be affected if your due date is within the first 6 months of your return to work (i.e. you return to work from an OOP already pregnant).
+However, the amount of maternity pay you are entitled to may be affected if your due date is within the first six months of your return to work (i.e. you return to work from an OOP already pregnant).

 Overall it is advisable to seek an NHS honorary contract with your employer to protect certain benefits relating to continuity of service.